Detroit tourism seeks rebound after year lost to pandemic

 Then came COVID-19 and people stopped coming.
 Tharp estimates his three restaurants and bars have lost a combined $1 million since March 2020.

-But now as vaccinations increase and government-ordered lockdowns and restrictions are lifted, Tharpe believes the coronavirus pandemic could be remembered as just another hurdle the Motor City has overcome.
+But now as vaccinations increase and government-ordered lockdowns and restrictions are lifted, Tharp believes the coronavirus pandemic could be remembered as just another hurdle the Motor City has overcome.

 “We’ve gotten used to the apocalypse over and over and over again,” said Tharp who owns Grand Trunk Pub, the Whisky Parlor and the Checker Bar in and around downtown.
 “We crawl out of the ashes and rise again every 10 years.
 That’s what we do.”